An introduction to the History of Chamba

 of the stone inscriptions are found on large slabs, covered with quaint and grotesque

-figures, which the traveller will often observe at springs, either in situ or lying
+figures, which the traveller will often observe at springs, often lying disused and

-disused and broken.
-These slabs originally formed parts of elaborately carved cisterns
+broken.
+These slabs originally formed parts of elaborately carved cisterns erected in the

-centuries after their subjection.
-The inscriptions generally record the erection of a
+subjection.
+The inscriptions generally record the erection of a cistern (called

 The Chamba State also possesses a unique collection of copper-plate title-deedsmore